mpv-player/mpv/DOCS/man/en/vo.rst

     ``switch-mode``
         Instruct SDL to switch the monitor video mode when going fullscreen.

+``vaapi``
+    Intel VA API video output driver with support for hardware decoding.
+Note that there is absolutely no reason to use this, other than wanting to use hardware decoding to save power on laptops, or possibly preventing video tearing with some setups.

+    ``scaling=<algorithm>``
+        default
+            Driver default (mpv default as well).
+        fast
+            Fast, but low quality.
+        hq
+            Unspecified driver dependent high-quality scaling, slow.
+        nla
+            ``non-linear anamorphic scaling``

+    ``deint-mode=<mode>``
+        Select deinterlacing algorithm.
+Note that by default deinterlacing is initially always off, and needs to be enabled with the ``D`` key (default key binding for ``cycle deinterlace``).

+        no
+            Don't allow deinterlacing.
+        first-field
+            Show only first field (going by ``--field-dominance``). bob
+            bob deinterlacing (default).

+    ``scaled-osd=<yes|no>``
+        If enabled, then the OSD is rendered at video resolution and scaled to display resolution.
+By default, this is disabled, and the OSD is rendered at display resolution if the driver supports it.

 ``null``
     Produces no video output.
 Useful for benchmarking.